4 weeks at Beijing Normal University in Zhuhai, China

 During the program, you will do your utmost to represent Saint Mary’s University at all times inside and outside of classes.

-Your attendance is mandatory at a pre-departure orientation at SMU (date to be determined) as well as at an orientation at BNUZ on Sunday May 13.
+Your attendance is mandatory at a pre-departure orientation at SMU, as well as at an orientation at BNUZ (dates to be determined).

 You are responsible for arranging to have adequate travel insurance coverage.
 This is mandatory.